dgrahn/phd_prereqs_bak/README.md

 | CWE-469 | Medium     | Use of Pointer Subtraction to Determine Size                            |

 ### CWE-120: Buffer Copy without Checking Size of Input
+> The program copies an input buffer to an output buffer without verifying that the size of the input buffer is less than the size of the output buffer, leading to a buffer overflow.

 #### Examples
 ```c++
 char last_name[20];